mauriciomani/odyssey/README.md

 [![Package Status](https://img.shields.io/badge/status-dev-success)](https://github.com/mauriciomani/odyssey)

 <br>
+Odyssey is about making Machine Learning operations (MLOps) easier, you just need to create training and input-output logic and odyssey will deploy your already created model.
+It does not necessarily needs to be a model, it can be any rule that responds to certain input.
+In a nutshell, this project creates files when commands are passed inside your command line (terminal/bin bash shell), you just need to pip install and then you are ready to use odyssey inside the terminal.
+That will go from training to deploying and endpoint.
+Plus, odyssey also makes easier CI/CD, currently with Jenkins, and data pipelines with airflow.
+So odyssey can help you from data extraction to endpoint deployment.
 Odyssey makes super easy predicting either a single element or a whole file.
-We aim to be "cloud agnostic", however currently only working on Sagemaker (endpoint deployment and batch-transform) and working on improving serverless AWS lambda's.
+We aim to be "cloud agnostic", however currently only working on Sagemaker (endpoint deployment and batch-transform) and working on improving serverless AWS lambda's and EC2.
 This is as simple as Cookiecooter command line file making, combined with AWS bring your own to easily deploy machine learning models.
 Yeah, we are a command line tool!
 <br>